 Acquiring and Sharing History Shards

-shard_db randomly chooses a shard to add to its shard store.
-To increase the probability for an even distribution of the network ledger history, shards are randomly selected for acquisition, and the current shard is given no special consideration.
+Servers acquire and store history shards only if configured to do so.
+Acquiring shards begins after synchronizing with the network and backfilling ledger history to the configured number of recent ledgers.
+During this time of lower network activity, a server set to maintain a shard database randomly chooses a shard to add to its shard store.
+To increase the probability for an even distribution of the network ledger history, shards are randomly selected for acquisition, and the most recent shard is given no special consideration.

-rippled server runs out of space before completely acquiring a shard, it stops its retrieval process until it has space available to continue.
-After that point, the most recently completed shard may replace an older shard.
-If there is sufficient disk space, the
+The server selects and downloads additional shards until it reaches the maximum number of shards it is configured to store.
+If a server runs out of space before completely acquiring a shard, it stops its retrieval process until it has space available to continue.

 XRP Ledger Network Data Integrity